overlay

 Here are some of the key places where color psychology plays a major role:

-Emotional connection: Color allows brands to create a mood and establish a vibe that reflects the brand value, whether that’s peace, urgency, happiness or luxury.
+Emotional connection: Color allows brands to create a mood and establish a vibe that reflects the brand value, whether that’s peace, urgency, happiness, or luxury.

 Cultural sensitivity: A colour that represents wealth in one region may symbolize death in another.
 Navigating these cultural nuances are murky waters for global brands.”
 For instance, black is the go-to color for many high-end, upper-echelon names.
-Hopefully, there are many such as Chanel, many companies use black in their logo designs to make its logo looks cutting edge and sleek.
-But black often has negative connotations, such as oppression and coldness.
-This is why, in popular media, witches are most often shown in black (Like Ursula from The Little Mermaid).
-Black is also uncommon in the healthcare industry, as it usually represents death and mourning.
+Hopefully, there are many such as Chanel, many companies use black in their logo designs to make their logo look cutting edge and sleek.

-Brand identification: Color sparks recognition and recall.
+Color sparks recognition and recall.
 Consider the specific shade of red favored by Coca-Cola or the green associated with Starbucks.

 Visual hierarchy: The strategic use of color to guide users through a digital experience, showing them what matters and where they should act.